-The State Board of Elections remits payment to county clerks in the amount of twenty-five cents (\$0.25) per newly registered voter pursuant to KRS 116.145.
+The State Board of Elections remits payment to county clerks for newly registered voters pursuant to KRS 116.145.
 There is a significant increase of newly registered voters in years that county and presidential candidates are on the ballot.

 The State Board of Elections remits reimbursement to county clerks an amount not to exceed fifty cents (\$0.50) per registered voter in the county per year for the cost of employing office personnel necessary for the conduct of elections, including the registration and purgation of voters in the county pursuant to KRS 117.343 and KRS 116.112(7).